pim97/scrappey-wrapper-python/readme.md

 ### Example

 Here's an example of how Scrappey works. 🚀 This is an example using our development environment.
+Example is shown in Firefox, Chrome is also supported.

 ![](https://i.gyazo.com/36de841eb39edc9bb60f40c28a854d32.gif)